 NOTE: Chart represents average values and should be used only as a starting point.
 Granular chemical flows through meter opening at a nearly uniform rate regardless of roller speed.
 Your actual rate will vary depending on insecticide, planting speed, and plant population.
 Planting speed/ground speed has the greatest effect on application rate.

-Field check your actual rate with insecticide you are using at speed and population you will be planting.
-See "Checking Granular Chemical Application Rate" in Machine Operation section for more information..
+Field check your actual rate with herbicide you are using at speed and population you will be planting.
+See "Field Check Granular Chemical Application" on page 2-44 in Machine Operation section for more information.